10 Easiest Anthropology Degree Programs 2026

 3. North Dakota State University

-North Dakota State University is a public research university in Fargo, North Dakota.
-It enrolls 96% of applicants and offers a Bachelor of Arts and Bachelor of Science in anthropology.
+North Dakota State University is a public research university in Fargo, ND.
+It offers a Bachelor of Arts and Bachelor of Science in anthropology.

 Science and math courses are only required for the general education portion.
 This degree allows students to choose between field experience or individual study to end their program.